josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🫀_ai_black_box_inquests.md

 Consumer law may assess misleading practices.
 Equality law may assess discriminatory impact.

-But who reconstructs the full chain of computational reasoning that preceded a death or major harm?
+But who reconstructs the full operational chain that preceded a major failure or serious harm event?

 When harm crosses domains, mandates fragment.